pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 // AllocationResult contains attributed of an allocated resource. type AllocationResult struct {
-	// Attributes contains arbitrary data returned by the driver after a
+	// ResourceHandle contains arbitrary data returned by the driver after a
 	// successful allocation.
-This data is passed to the driver for all
-	// operations involving the allocated resource.
 This is opaque for
 	// Kubernetes.
 Driver documentation may explain to users how to
 	// interpret this data if needed.
 	//
-	// The attributes must be sufficient to deallocate the resource because
+	// Resource drivers can use this to store some data directly or
+	// cross-reference some other place where information is stored.
-	// the ResourceClass might not be available anymore when deallocation
+	// This data is guaranteed to be available when a Pod is about
+	// to run on a node, in contrast to the ResourceClass which
+	// may have been deleted in the meantime.
-	// starts.
+	//
-	Attributes map[string]string
+	// The maximum size of this field is 16KiB.
+	ResourceHandle string

 	// This field will get set by the resource driver after it has
 	// allocated the resource driver to inform the scheduler where it can